FathimaMarsheenaKP/Data-Structures-GUI-Manager/README.md

 ## Technologies Used
 - **Java**: The core language used to implement the data structures and GUI.
 - **Java Swing**: Used for the graphical user interface to interact with data structures.
-- **Collections Framework**: Some operations use Java’s built-in collections to simplify the implementation.

 ## Installation Instructions